beckn/beckn-onix/docs/user_guide.md

 **Installation Steps**

-- Clone the Beckn ONIX repository `git clone https://github.com/beckn/beckn-onix.git`
+- Clone the Beckn-ONIX repository `git clone https://github.com/beckn/beckn-onix.git`
 - Change into the installation folder `cd beckn-onix/install`
 - Run the installation script `./beckn-onix.sh`
 - Specify you want to start a new network and install the registry